nautobot/nautobot-app-ssot/docs/admin/install.md

 The `nautobot-ssot` package includes multiple integrations.
 Each requires extra dependencies defined in `pyproject.toml`.
 See the [installation guide](#installation-guide) for instructions on installing these dependencies.

-Set up integrations using the specific guides:
+Set up each integration using the specific guides:

 - [Cisco ACI](./aci_setup.md)
 - [Arista CloudVision](./aristacv_setup.md)